UBNanosatLab/openstartracker/README.md

 run ./unit_test.sh -crei yourcamera to recalibrate and test

-the ESA test should have a score of >70. if its worse than this, play around with exposure time (50ms is a good starting point)
+The ESA test should have a score of >70.
+If its worse than this, play around with exposure time (50ms is a good starting point)